IF YOU NEED HELP

 UCATS members democratically decide on bargaining priorities; elect members to serve as our officers, stewards, and bargaining team members; vote on contracts, and make all the major decisions about our union.

 Unions are self-funded organizations.
 Without all of us paying union dues, we couldn’t have our own organization.
-Union dues pays for the professional staff we hire to support and represent us.

 There is a huge union advantage.
 Union employees on average earn 11.2% more than non-union employees.
 All 51 pages in our CBA reflect all the things we have gained as a result of having our union since 1979.